 The Company cannot identify all, or even most, of the holders of its stock.
 Therefore, it cannot report the percentage of its stock held by specified employees.
 Any conclusion based on the severely limited information available to the Company would be misleading.
-The expense involved in going through such an exercise on a quarterly basis would not be justified.
+We believe that the expense involved in going through such an exercise on a quarterly basis would not be justified.